aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 The following e2e test will be added:

-simple flow cluster creation/deletion across multiple Cloudstack API endpoints:
+simple flow cluster creation/scaleu/deletion across multiple Cloudstack API endpoints:

 * create a management+workload cluster spanning multiple Cloudstack API endpoints
+* scale the size of the management+workload cluster so that we touch multiple Cloudstack API endpoints
 * delete cluster

 ## Other approaches explored